Sleek and sturdy design

 On the video side of things the camera is packed with features.
 Slow motion video at 960fps is still available but now has been upgraded to 1080p resolution and the camera natively supports HDR video recording for richer colors and more details.
 The 3D Creator app Sony implemented last year for creating 3D model scans has also been improved to support the front-facing camera.
 This makes it much easier to create 3D scans of your own face without anyone’s help.

 The Sony Xperia XZ2 Compact ships with Android 8.0 Oreo onboard and remains relatively close to stock.
+A recent over-the-air update does give this phone access to Android 9 Pie.
 Sony’s Xperia customizations are very light and unobtrusive — with the usual Playstation integration and Sony’s standard suite of applications for music, photos, and videos.
 A handful of Amazon applications and AVG Protection also come preloaded and unfortunately can’t be uninstalled, but we’ve seen worse offenders as preinstalled bloatware goes.
 Otherwise the experience is very clean and straightforward and I respect Sony for not tampering too much with the core Android experience.

 |Xperia XZ2 Compact|